jahangir842/azure-notes/README.md

    - **Glossary**: Create a glossary of terms for quick reference.
    - **Practice Questions**: Create a folder for any practice questions or scenarios related to AZ-104.

----

-### Final Checklist:
-- [ ] Create repository on GitHub.
-- [ ] Set up folder structure.
-- [ ] Add topic-based notes.
-- [ ] Format notes with headings, commands, and examples.
-- [ ] Create a README with clear instructions.
-- [ ] Add references and external resources.

-This plan will keep your notes organized, easy to reference, and valuable as a study guide for future certification preparation.